Dark Ages 1965 L to R: Mick Sibley, Clive Coulson, Vaughan Stephens, Ian Thompson and Darryl Keogh.

 Darryl Keogh left in late 1965 and was replaced for a brief period by Red McKelvie.

-L to R: Mick, Clive, Vaughan, Red McKelvie and Ian.
+L to R: Mick, Clive, Vaughan, Red McKelvie and Ian in 1966

 The Dark Ages were arguably Auckland's first "alternative band" who quickly built up a cult following and played regularly at several local Auckland night spots.
 Their energetic music and distinctive appearance was never accepted by the establishment and the band found it difficult finding regular gigs at least at the mainstream local dance halls.